 Can I file a complaint online?

-Yes, you can file a complaint online through the official Banking Ombudsman or RBI website.
+Yes, you can file a complaint online through the official Banking Ombudsman or the RBI website.

-Although, one can make a complaint to the Banking Ombudsman themselves, seeking legal advice to better understand your case and possible solutions can be a best option.
+Although one can make a complaint to the Banking Ombudsman themselves, seeking legal advice to better understand your case and possible solutions can be the best option.

 Share on